BusinessLDN

 Its stated aim is "to make London the best city in the world in which to do business".

 History

-London First was established in 1992 to meet a perceived lack of a unitary body to promote London after the dissolution of the Greater London Council.
-Its first chair was Allen Sheppard, Baron Sheppard of Didgemere.
+BusinessLDN, formerly known as London First, was established in 1992 to meet a perceived lack of a unitary body to promote London after the dissolution of the Greater London Council.
+Its founding chair was Allen Sheppard, Baron Sheppard of Didgemere.

-London First has supported plans to provide roofing over major roads in London amongst other transport infrastructure developments, a proposal that was under consideration by then London mayor Boris Johnson.
-It has criticised the Cameron ministry's proposal to require a bond of £ 3 000 for some visitors to the UK.

-London First was a partner in the 2014 "Wikimania".

-London First was given its present name in July 2022
+Over the following decades, the organisation played a prominent role in shaping London's infrastructure and economic agenda.
+It supported major transport initiatives, including Crossrail, airport expansion and ensuring HS2 reaches Euston, and advocated for policies to enhance the capital's global competitiveness.
+It was also instrumental in creating the executive office of the Mayor of London, Transport for London and other Mayoral agencies.

+In July 2022, the organisation rebranded as BusinessLDN to reflect its evolving mission and broader UK-wide engagement.
+The rebrand marked its 30th anniversary and was accompanied by a refreshed strategy.
+The new identity emphasised BusinessLDN's role in convening cross-sector collaboration, influencing policy, and driving inclusive growth.

+Today BusinessLDN continues to work with business, government and civic leaders to shape a more prosperous and sustainable future for London and the UK.

 Leadership

 John Dickie was appointed chief executive in May 2021.
 Its former chief executives were Jasmine Whitbread and Baroness Jo Valentine.